Oswego River (New York): Oswego Canal

 Part of its length the Oswego Canal was built.
 The Oswego River also serves as a part of the New York State Canal System, providing a route from the Erie Canal to Lake Ontario.
 This section of the canal was completed in 1827, two years after completion of the Erie Canal.
 In 1917, as part of a general overhaul of the canal system, the Oswego Canal was deepened and refurbished.
 The canal is now 14 ft deep and has an overhead clearance of 20 ft.
+In the Oswego Canal, there is a series of locks and dams along the river.
+It allows ships to pass despite elevation changes between Three Rivers and Lake Ontario.